ionuttbara/flappybrd/README.md

 ## 2. Installation
 Before running the game, download the game from release section.
 Un-Zip and run Flappy-Bird 3D.exe.
 Or if you want to analyze the code clone and open it with Unity 2022.3.f1.
-To run the game, execute the provided Python script:

 ## 3. Game Components